abitdodgy/words_counted/README.md

 5. A sentence counter.
 6. Average words in a sentence.
 7. Average sentence chars.
-8. Plays nicely with diacritics (utf and unicode characters): "São Paulo" is treated as `["São", "Paulo"]` and not `["S", "", "o", "Paulo"]`
-9. Pass in a custom regex object using dependency injection.
+8. Pass in a custom regex object using dependency injection.

 #### Ability to open files or urls